-To provide guidance to child protection workers making decisions on whether and/or how to disclose information regarding a person responsible (PR) or person assessed as causing significant harm (ASH) to a child or family, or to an employer where the person assessed may pose a risk of significant harm to specific child/ren.
+To provide guidance to child protection workers making decisions on whether and/or how to disclose information regarding a person person assessed as Actual Harm Continuing Risk (AHCR) to a family, or to an employer where the person assessed may pose a continuing risk to specific children.

-Where the Department has concerns for the safety and wellbeing of specific children, child protection workers may need to consider to disclosing relevant information to a corresponding authority or an interested person (possibly family, employer or service agency) under s.23(1) and (2), where it is determined that there is ongoing risk to a child by a person responsible (PR) or a person assessed as causing significant harm (ASH).
+Where the Department has concerns for the safety and wellbeing of specific children, you may need to consider to disclosing relevant information to a corresponding authority or an interested person (possibly family, employer or service agency) under s.23(1) and (2), where it is determined that there is ongoing risk to a child by a person assessed as AHCR.

 Under s.23 (1) relevant information may only be provided to a public authority, a Commonwealth agency, a corresponding authority, a non-government provider, or an interested person or body who or which, in the CEO’s opinion, is seen to have a direct interest in the wellbeing of a child, a class or group of children, or a person who qualifies for assistance under s.96 - a person under 25 years of age who has left the CEO’s care and was the subject of:

 Relevant information may be disclosed to those people or agencies who need the information to secure the protection of a child, group or class of children, for example:

 This is an extremely sensitive area of practice and all decisions must be informed by an assessment of continuing risk to specific child/ren by a person assessed as AHCR.
 For detailed information refer to Assessment of continuing risk to a child by a person of concern.